alansanchezzamora/alansanchezzamora/README.md

 ## About Me

-- I'm currently learning ...
+- I'm currently learning Power BI, AWS and Software Testing
-- My goals are to ...
+- My goals are to to get an MBA internship on a Top Tech Company.
-- Ask me about ...
+- Ask me about FinOps, Cloud Financial Management.

 ## Technologies and Tools

-- Proficient in: <List of Programming Languages or Technologies>
+- Proficient in: Cloudability, AWS Cost Management.
-- Skills: <Any Other Skills or Tools You Want to Highlight>

 ## Let's Connect!

-- Here is my [LinkedIn](Your LinkedIn Profile Link) profile
-- Here is my [Twitter](Your Twitter Profile Link) profile
+- Here is my [https://www.linkedin.com/in/alanjsanchez/] profile

 Feel free to explore my repositories and don't hesitate to reach out.
 Happy coding! 🚀